hamza1brh/fish-audio/voice-service/INSTALL.md

 git clone <your-repo> voice-service cd voice-service

+# Install system dependencies first (required for pyaudio)
+sudo apt-get update
+sudo apt-get install -y portaudio19-dev libasound2-dev

 # SageMaker has CUDA pre-installed
 python install.py
 ```

+**Note:** If `pyaudio` installation fails, the service will still work. `pyaudio` is only needed for CLI audio playback tools, not for the API service.
+The installer will attempt to install fish-speech without pyaudio if needed.

 ### AWS EC2 (g4dn, g5, p4d, p5)